wjwilliams/Project_fmx/README.md

 # Multivariate

+Following the literature comparisons between DCC, aDCC GO-GARCH are used.

 ## Interest rate regime

 A slight detour, I want to stratify the sample to get high and low